Unforgettable (Nat King Cole song): Charts

+Certifications

 Natalie Cole and Nat King Cole version

-American singer Natalie Cole included a cover of the song on her album Unforgettable... with Love (1991).
-The song, reworked as a "virtual duet" with her father, Nat King Cole, reached number three on the US Billboard Adult Contemporary chart, number one on the Canadian RPM Adult Contemporary chart, and number two on the Australian Singles Chart.
+American singer Natalie Cole included a cover of the song on her twelfth album, Unforgettable... with Love (1991).
+The song, produced by David Foster and reworked as a "virtual duet" with her father, Nat King Cole, reached number three on the US Billboard Adult Contemporary chart, number one on the Canadian RPM 40AC (Adult Contemporary) chart, and number two on the Australian Singles Chart.
 The performance of the song at the 1992 Grammy Awards was released on the 1994 album Grammy's Greatest Moments Volume I.

 Critical reception

-Billboard commented, "Through the magic of digital technology father and daughter duet on this timeless song that swells with lush orchestration and moving harmonies."
+Billboard magazine commented, "Through the magic of digital technology father and daughter duet on this timeless song that swells with lush orchestration and moving harmonies."